-19In order to reduce the amount of computation, in the bootstrapping procedure, we use a grid of 0, 0.5 and 1 for the Weights 1 and 2.
+13In order to reduce the amount of computation, in the bootstrapping procedure, we use a grid of 0, 0.5 and 1 for the Weights 1 and 2.
 Background computations show that a reduction in the grid increases the minimum sum of squares by, at most, one percent.

 SUPPORT.
-The results in Table 3 indicate that for the eight-subject treatment and the baseline estimate of $\beta=0.3622$, the mean of the estimated prior is 0.8438, with a two-sided 95% bootstrapped confidence interval of [0.1250, 0.9688].
-For the twelve-subject treatment and the baseline estimate of $\beta=0.5651$, the mean of the estimated prior is 0.7500, with a two-sided 95% bootstrapped confidence interval of [0.5000, 0.8438].
-Both point estimates suggest that bidders are ambiguity loving.
+The results in Table 4 indicate that for the eight-subject treatment and the baseline estimate of $\beta = 0.3622$, the mean of the estimated prior is 0.8438, with a two-sided 95% bootstrapped confidence interval of [0.1250, 0.9688].
+For the twelve-subject treatment and the baseline estimate of $\beta = 0.5651$, the mean of the estimated prior is 0.7500, with a two-sided 95% bootstrapped confidence interval of [0.5000, 0.8438].
+Both point estimates suggest that bidders put more weight on the low value distribution.
 In addition, in the twelve-subject treatment the one-sided confidence interval indicates that this result is statistically significant at the 5% level.
+In the eight-subject treatment, the result is not statistically significant at the 5% level.

-To summarize, we have used two different approaches to determine a bidder's ambiguity attitude.
-The first approach estimates the ambiguity parameter to be at least one, rejecting ambiguity aversion.
+To summarize, we have used three different approaches to determine a bidder's ambiguity attitude.
+The first approach compares the mean bids in treatments with and without ambiguity and finds that bids are lower in treatments with ambiguity, which implies ambiguity loving.
+The second approach estimates the ambiguity parameter to be at least one, rejecting ambiguity aversion.
 Allowing for individual updating, we again infer that the mean of the estimated initial prior distribution of δ is above 0.5 in both the eight and the twelve-subject treatments.
-In the second approach, ambiguity aversion is rejected for the twelve-subject treatments but not for the eight-subject treatments.
-Combining both approaches, we conclude that ambiguity aversion is rejected in first price auctions in our experimental setting.
+Combining all three approaches, we conclude that ambiguity aversion is rejected in favor of ambiguity loving in first price auctions in our experimental setting.